daugo/gaa-retreat-2025-data-models/pydantic-data-models-examples/README.md

 ### 3. Build and run example project

-From the root of the project (repository you clonned in step 1), run:
+From the root of the project (repository you cloned in step 1), run:

 ```